 Welcome to Living On A Narrowboat.
 I hope you find it useful regardless of whether you are a seasoned narrowboat owner or are just taking the first tentative steps towards a life on the cut.

 My name is Paul Smith.
-After fifteen years of managing pubs for a national chain followed by a further decade and a half of running my own businesses I am finally doing something that I enjoy.
-I have swapped a pen for a pruning saw and my car for a ride on lawn mower.
-I look after the beautiful grounds surrounding Calcutt Boats two narrowboat marinas on the Grand Union canal deep in the heart of rural Warwickshire.
-I live there too.
+After fifteen years of managing pubs for a national chain, followed by a further decade and a half of running my own businesses, in April 2010, I finally started doing something I enjoyed.
+I swapped a pen for a pruning saw and my car for a ride-on lawnmower.
+I looked after the beautiful grounds surrounding Calcutt Boats two narrowboat marinas on the Grand Union canal deep in the heart of rural Warwickshire.
+I lived there too.

 Calcutt Boats’ Meadows marina is stunning.
-One hundred and forty spacious berths surround a central island wildlife haven.
-Seven thousand seven hundred trees were planted in two woodland areas in the 1990′s.
-Footpaths have been developed through the woods for nature lovers and dog walkers who moor on the two marinas.
-The marina island is less than a hundred metres behind my boat and the largest of the two woodland areas just a hop, skip and a jump to the front.
-I wake up to the sound of mallards quietly quacking (and sometimes tapping on the window for food), canada geese honking and the sight of a pair of swans shepherding their three remaining signets around the reed beds.
-I love it!
+There are footpaths through a seven-acre woodland for nature lovers and dog walkers mooring on the two marinas.
+The marina island is less than a hundred metres behind my old mooring and the largest of the two woodlands areas just a hop, skip and a jump away to the front.
+I woke up to the sound of mallards quietly quacking (and sometimes tapping on my hull for food), Canada geese honking and swans foraging for breakfast in the reed beds.

 When I created the site, my main focus was the compilation of all of the narrowboat friendly marinas in the UK, their facilities – or lack of them – and objective reviews to help you choose where to moor your narrowboat.
-I quickly realised that site visitors were more interested in life on a narrowboats rather than somewhere to moor them.
-And if they were interested in a mooring, more often than not, it was a mooring at a scenic location on the side of the canal or on a riverbank than in a marina.
-With that in mind, I’ve compiled a comprehensive list of marina for those who are interested but I’ve also added hundreds of pages of articles about narrowboats and the ins and outs of life on board.
+I quickly realised that site visitors were more interested in life on a narrowboat rather than somewhere to moor them.
+And if they were interested in a mooring, more often than not, it was mooring at a scenic location on the side of the canal or a riverbank than in a marina.
+With that in mind, I’ve compiled a comprehensive list of marinas for those who are interested, but I’ve also added hundreds of pages of articles about narrowboats and the ins and outs of life on board.

-In July 2012 I added a forum.
-I wasn’t sure that another narrowboat forum would be used regularly but one or two site subscribers were keen on the idea so I added it to the site.
-It”s proven quite popular and over the first six months generated just under 1,000 posts.
+In July 2012, I added a forum.
+I wasn’t sure that narrowboat enthusiasts would use another forum regularly, but one or two site subscribers were keen on the idea, so I added it to the site.
+It’s proven quite popular and over the first six months generated just under 1,000 posts.
 If you have a question about living on a narrowboat and you can’t find the answer anywhere else on the site, ask your question on the forum.
 There are plenty of liveaboard boaters using the site regularly who are only too happy to share their knowledge with you.

-In January 2013 I added a browser based narrowboat budget calculator to the site.
-Narrowbudget guides you through the buying process highlighting areas of expenditure that you may not have considered.
-The application then leads you through all areas of onboard expenditure and also includes expenditure that you will need to consider if you are thinking about life afloat.
-Narrowbudget offers you the most comprehensive resource for calculating a water based lifestyle that you are likely to find either on or off the internet.
+In January 2013 I added a browser-based narrowboat budget calculator to the site.
+Narrowbudget guides you through the buying process, highlighting areas of expenditure that you may not have considered.
+The application then leads you through all areas of onboard spending and also includes expense that you will need to consider if you are thinking about life afloat.
+Narrowbudget offers you the most comprehensive resource for calculating a water-based lifestyle that you are likely to find either on or off the internet.

 As you can see, there’s a wealth of information on the site if you’re considering buying a narrowboat.
 I hope you enjoy the site.
-Let me know if you feel that there’s something missing, and definitely let me know if the site has helped you to decide that a life afloat is right for you.
+Let me know if you feel that something is missing, and let me know if the site has helped you to decide whether living on a narrowboat is right for you.